Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/Scientific-Programming/SP_README.md

 - Concrete examples of compilation and execution on my system.

 This documentation complements the general information presented here, facilitating reproducibility and autonomous development for the student.

+--

+## 🖥️ Environment Used

+For developing and compiling the assignments and exams of the course, the following environment has been used:

+- Operating System: macOS
+- Compiler: gfortran version 9.0 or higher
+- Editor: Visual Studio Code, with extensions for Fortran and C, improving coding and debugging experience.